kakilian/Young-Women-on-Menstruation/README.md

 ### Footer

-- The footer section includes links to the relevant sozial meida sites for this page.
-THe links will opne to a new tabe allowing the user easy access to both pages at once.
+- The footer section includes links to relevant social media sites for this page.
+The links will open in a new tab, allowing the user easy access to both pages at once.

-- The footer is valuable to the user as it encourages them to get connected via sozial media.
+- The footer is valuable to the user as it encourages them to get connected via social media.

-## Road Map

-- Interactive Quizzes or Assessments
-Develop interactive quizzes or assessments related to menstruation, self-care, and health to engage users and provide personalized recommendations based on their responses.

-- Community Forums or Support groups
-USing establish community forums or support groups outside of the interent where users can connect if they want to share experiences or need more support outside of the website.

-- Questions and Answers
-Letting users see past questions, where they could possible relate to and would be able to share their experiences.

-- Forschung
-Sharing possible links into further education and the ongoing research using it as an educational porthole.
-Not only to educate but to enpower them along their journey.

-- Partner Information
-Teaching not only information to the immediate user, but also helping their brothers, friends, family to be informed or "How to help" - "What does this mean" - I got approached by a couple of teenagers in my daughters age asking about what they could do, after looking at APP they found it very informative.
-So it would be good to have a little corner for them too.

 ### Colors and Meanings
 ![Pink Color](assets/image/testing-for-project/color-pink.jpg)